CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Almost all operating systems contain screen locks.
 When using them care must be taken to activate the password prompt.

 #### SYS.2.1.M6 Use of virus protection programs
 Different modes of action can be used to protect against malicious programs.
 Programs that search IT systems for all known malicious programs have proven to be a potential tool in malware prevention in the past.
-Therefore, according to the requirements described in OPS1.1.4 Protection against malware, virus protection programs should be used.
+Therefore, according to the requirements described in OPS1.1.4 Protection against malicious programs, virus protection programs should be used.

 ** Regular examination of the entire database **